March 26, 2026 (3mo ago)

 That doesn't mean v5 won't happen.
 It means adopting Coolify v4 today comes with a known unknown: when v5 ships, there may be a migration path, or there may not.
 The v4 beta releases continue at a healthy pace, so the platform is far from stagnant.
 But if you're evaluating Coolify for a multi-year production commitment, the v5 timeline is worth keeping an eye on.

-We tracked Coolify's GitHub milestone page weekly from January through March 2026.
-The v5 milestone remained in early planning throughout with no issues assigned.
+We have tracked Coolify's GitHub milestone page through mid-2026.
+The v5 milestone has remained in early planning with no issues assigned throughout.

 Before installing, here's what your server needs: